 Year 1 PLD Decodable Reading Book Sets

 By the end of Year 1, students should be ready to progress from decodable reading books and be able to accurately and fluently read Stage 1 words and a percentage of Stage 2 words.
 To facilitate this skill development, PLD recommends the continuation of decodable reading material throughout Year 1:

 - Set 3 of the Home Reading books, for Semester 1, feature Stage 1 and limited Stage 2 phonic concepts.
 Prior to allocating students these books, screen students (typically in Week 2 of Term 1 and Term 2).
 Download the screen HERE.

 - Set 4 of the Home Reading books, for Semester 2, feature Stage 1 and Stage 2 phonic concepts with increased length.
 Prior to allocating these books, screen students again (typically in Week 2 of Term 3 and Term).
 Download the screen HERE.

 A proportion of students will require decodable reading material for longer than others.
 This group of students may have presented at school with speech and/or language delays, or a history of multiple ear infections.
-They may have family members who have experienced literacy and learning difficulties (and hence present with a genetic predisposition to literacy difficulties).
-Alternatively, there may be other reasons why additional structured reading material is necessary.
-PLD provides three additional catch-up reading book sets for this purpose.
+They may have family members who have experienced literacy and learning difficulties (and hence present with a genetic predisposition to literacy difficulties) etc. PLD provides three additional catch-up reading book sets for this purpose.

 - If students have read all of Home Readers – Set 1 the additional set of 20 Home Reader Further Practise – Set 1 may be appropriate.
 They are also suitable for students who are still acquiring accuracy and automaticity at Exercise 2 level on the PLD Early Reading Screen in the Foundation Screening & Tracking Manual.